onenorth/Standards-Practices/version-control/README.md

 ### A note on commit & PR messages

 When committing code, add a brief, but relevant message.
-Note that BitBucket will use the first 72 characters (or 69 plus an elipsis) for the main line of the message and anything else will be pushed to the extra portion of the commit message.
+Note that BitBucket will use the first 72 characters (or 69 plus an ellipsis) for the main line of the message and anything else will be pushed to the extra portion of the commit message.
 Use this to your advantage by creating a "header" of sorts on the first line and additional, separate lines for any other information necessary.

 The goal with the first line should be for anyone to scroll through the commit history and easily identify what each commit is for.

 #### Bad Example: